3a1/Evelion/README.md

 * Open Evelion.sln in Visual Studio 2022, set build configuration to Release | x86.
 * Press Build solution and you should receive Evelion.exe file in the Release directory.

+Press the `INSERT` key to toggle the menu.
+Press the `END` key to end the cheat.

 ## To-do

 * Improve & optimise overall perfomance.